By Cynthia Leitich Smith

 Deborah Wiles is a successful children’s-YA author with a long, distinguished career.

 In children’s-YA writing, maintaining an active publishing career is arguably an even bigger challenge than breaking into the field.

 Reflecting on your personal journey (creatively, career-wise, and your writer’s heart), what bumps did you encounter and how have you managed to defy the odds to achieve continued success?

 Continue Reading Career Achievers: Deborah Wiles on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »

 I am thrilled to facilitate this conversation between Parker Peevyhouse, Will Walton, and Len Vlahos.
 These three published authors are also booksellers.
 They have the unique position of listening to and guiding young readers as they write for them.

 Let’s start with some basic introductions.
-Tell us about your publishing journey.

 Continue Reading Author-Bookseller Interview: Parker Peevyhouse, Will Walton & Len Vlahos on Making Connections with Young Readers »